 The Company's goal is to maintain the momentum created through programs included in the Existing Plan and to leverage in the Phase II Plan the synergies created through implementation of those programs.
 The Plan assumes approval in a time frame that allows the Company to seamlessly transition from the Existing Plan to the Phase II Plan.
 The Company will continue to use outside vendors to deliver services in support of many of its programs, with some vendors operating as turnkey program delivery contractors, and others providing specific functions across multiple programs.
 The Company's Supply Chain group will be involved with external entities by utilizing bids for new programs and services at minimum and/or negotiating contract extensions and awards for existing programs and services where appropriate.
-Assuming timely approval, the Company intends to complete the contracting process in a manner that allows it to generally run many of the existing programs as they currently do under the Existing Plan, given that many of the programs and measures included in this Phase II Plan are simply a combination of the programs and measures already included in the Existing Plan, plus additional measures.
+Assuming timely approval, the Company intends to complete the contracting process in a manner that allows it to generally run many of the programs and measures included in this Phase II Plan are simply a combination of the programs and measures already included in the Existing Plan, plus additional measures.
 New programs will be implemented upon completion of the contracting process.